lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

 estimating the level of waste for our chosen decision

-# where do scenarios come from
+# Where do the scenario parameters come from?

 elicit from expertise